lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Beginning of first composition is probably easiest (though still not easy) to actually pin to a fixed moment, but work change so much over the course of composition that the chronological conclusions drawn from this arrangement aren’t likely to be fully useful.
 I like first publication to reflect when the work became less inchoate and entered into a broader literary conversation — this is the point at which chronological connections seem most likely to be informative.

+## Wordsworth wrote collaboratively ##

+### Coleridge wrote "We Are Seven" ###

+“My friends will not deem it too trifling to relate that while walking to and fro I composed the last stanza first, having begun with the last line.
+When it was all but finished, I came in and recited it to Mr. Coleridge and my Sister, and said, 'A prefatory stanza must be added, and I should sit down to our little tea-meal with greater pleasure if my task were finished.'
+I mentioned in substance what I wished to be expressed, and Coleridge immediately threw off the stanza thus:-'A little child, dear brother Jim,' —I objected to the rhyme, 'dear brother Jim,' as being ludicrous, but we all enjoyed the joke of hitching-in our friend, James T —'s name, who was familiarly called Jim.”
+(WW)

+And it’s even an IN JOKE, and he uses the stanza just as Coleridge wrote it, deleting the joke without replacing it with anything!!
+This is not transcendent inspiration and individual genius.
+(He had long left behind the mountain and the girl when he wrote; he was thinking about tea time!)

+— It is perfectly fine to be thinking about tea time; the poem is still wonderful.
+But the myth simply doesn’t work.